espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 ## Next step

 Let there be light!
-Now it is time to connect to the WiFi!
+Now it is time to connect to Wi-Fi!

 [Assignment 3: Connect to Wi-Fi](../assignment-3)